Event Open to All from Beginner to Elite

 Post Ride Food

-We will have hot food… Great Tamales, veggie option as well, drinks (Beer, From Monocacy Brewing Company), and music… plan to stick around for the post ride Fun!
+We will have hot food from Bryan Voltaggio, unleaded drinks, beer from Monocacy Brewing Company, and music… plan to stick around for the post ride Fun!

 Thanks to all of our great sponsors: Swiftwick, Shimano, Industry Nine, Bicycling Magazine, Hammer Nutrition, Feedback Sports, Crotch Guard, Garda Bike Hotel, SeaSucker Vacuum Mount Bike Racks, Jittery Joe’s Coffee, BikeFlights, HUB Labels, and Capua Law Firm.